Most Beautiful Girl in Nigeria: Controversy

 In 1989, several months after winning Miss Intercontinental, Bianca Onoh resigned after tabloids exposed her secret relationship with former Biafran leader and Ikemba of Nnewi, Chukwuemeka Odumegwu Ojukwu, a political associate of her father over thirty years her senior, sparking outrageous rumors – Climax magazine falsely claimed Onoh was pregnant.
 Although the couple never confirmed the relationship until their wedding in 1994, pageant organisers Silverbird were furious as MBGN title-holders are said to be discouraged from high-profile relationships during their tenure.
 Onoh later stated that the pressure of performing her duties as a pageant queen was unbearable, which explained her decision to hand over her crown to second-place winner Regina Askia who completed the remainder of Onoh's tenure as MBGN.

+In a 1992 interview with Vintage People, MBGN 1991 winner Nike Oshinowo, criticised the pageant's poor management, inadequate accommodation, theft among contestants, and an unfriendly atmosphere from other competitors.
+She also accused organiser Ben Murray-Bruce of failing to treat his titleholders with sufficient respect, prompting her to withdraw from the Model of the World competition; her MBGN first runner-up, Tonia Okogbenin, competed in her place.

 Actress Ibinabo Fiberesima has said in numerous interviews that she had competed in 1998 and emerged second runner-up, but this statement is questionable as the person who had actually placed third was International Relations student Sylvia Edem, who would later win Miss Nigeria in 2002.